cdap-guides/cdap-cube-guide/README.rst

       }
   ]

-To drill down further in tag hierarchy of aggregations, let’s refine the query with specific tag value:
+To drill down further into the dimension hierarchy of aggregations, let’s refine the query with a specific dimension value:

 .. code:: json